Lawlzee/TAO3/readme.md

 //1.
 Takes the text in the clipbard
 //2.
 Infer a C# class named "MyJsonObject"
 //3.
 Deserialize the text from the clipboard using the infered class
 //4.
-Copie the deseralized value into a variable named "myJsonObject"
+Copy the deseralized value into a variable named "myJsonObject"
 #!input clipboard json myJsonObject

 return myJsonObject;